Click on a topic below to be taken directly to the section.

 We use email to communicate directly with our members.
 We may store your correspondence and exact email address for future communications directly with you.
 Under no circumstances do we sell email addresses to any other party.

-We always use encrypted email when sending sensitive or confidential information or documents.
+We always use encrypted or protected email when sending sensitive or confidential information or documents.
 Encrypted emails are managed through a secure web-based portal and may be initiated by a member of our staff, or you may be provided with a secure link in order to send an email to us.

 Do not use unencrypted email to send sensitive and confidential information or documents.
 It’s important to remember we will not ask you to share any personal information without using the secure web portal.